CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements-cycle-cloud.md

 Post-process monthly save output and/or post-processed outputs to S3 Bucket at the end of each month.

-Still need to determine size of post-processed output (combine output, etc).

-      86.5 GB * 31 days = 2,681.5 GB  =  2.6815 TB

-Cost for lustre storage of a monthly simulation

-      2,681.5 GB x 0.00019178 USD per hour x 24 hours x 5 days = $61.7 USD

-Goal is to develop a reproducable workflow that does the post processing after every month, and then copies what is required to the S3 Bucket, so that only 1 month of output is stored at a time on the lustre scratch file system.
+Goal is to develop a reproducable workflow that does the post processing after every month, and then copies what is required to the S3 Bucket, so that only 1 month of output is stored at a time on the /shared/data scratch file system.
 This workflow will help with preserving the data in case the cluster or scratch file system gets pre-empted.